richardm/2025-hello-typescript-node/README.md

 - I'm tired of scaffolding projects from scratch and want a modern starting point.
 - I have not found AI to be as good at scaffolding projects as it is at generating code within an existing project.

-## Globals Dependencies
+- Target the latest versions of all dependencies to maximize long-term compatibility for greenfield development.

+## How to use

-You will need to install these globally (I recommend using `nvm`):
+1. Install Node.js 22+ (I recommend using `nvm`)
+2. Clone this repo
+3. Add your application code to the src directory

+## TODO List

-- Node.js 22+
+- [x] Require Node 22+

-## Goals:
+- [x] Express 5
+- [x] TypeScript 5

-- TypeScript ESM
+- [x] Support TypeScript ESM
-- Eslint for consistency
+- [x] Use eslint for consistency
-- Prettier for formatting
+- [x] Use Prettier for formatting
+- [ ] VSCode devcontainer
-- Jest for testing
+- [ ] Jest for unit tests
-- Express 5

-## esbuild Notes

-- `esbuild` does not support `emitDecoratorMetadata` in tsconfig.json
+- [ ] (Supertest?) for API tests
+- [ ] Pino for logging

+## Out of Scope

+- **Production**: This is intended to be usable in a variety of prod environments (lambda, containers, etc).
+As a result, Docker and/or PM2 are out of scope for now, but I would be happy to link to reference repos for how to productionize this for a variety of production environments.
+- **Backwards compatibility**: This *may* work work with older versions, but I will not be investing any effort to support those.

 ## Notes:

-- **Scaffolding testing is out of scope for now.** Maybe in a future update.
-- Express 5 requires Node.js 18 or higher, but since this is a reference repo for 2025 and onward, I'm using Node.js 22.
+- Express 5 only requires Node.js 18 or higher, which is in maintenance until May 2025.
+To maximize long-term compatibility for greenfield projects started in 2025, this requires Node.js 22.
 - `tsx` does not perform type checking.
 VS Code can do that for you locally, and your CI/CD pipeline can do that for you during builds.
 - Note that `tsx` uses `esbuild` under the hood
 - Express 5 was finally released in October 2024, so it may have limited community support.
+- `esbuild` does not support `emitDecoratorMetadata` in tsconfig.json

 ## References: